0noketa/repulan/readme.md

 ## spreading call

 most unusual feature than repunits. it seems like compile-time macro, but it happens in run-time.
-every "()" takes a function and just one argument (per chunk sepalated with ",") via the stack.
+"(" takes a function and memory stack top as arg0-1.
+")" takes just one argument and calls function taken by "(".
-if multiple values ware passed, function will be applied to every arg via argument queue. ("," is not implemented)
+if multiple values ware passed, function will be applied to every arg via argument queue.

 ``` txt
 # f(x) f(y) f(z) #